Yaw-Ohene/Machine_learning/README.md

 # Machine_learning
-Repo of Machine Learning with Python project
+Repo for Machine Learning with Python project